Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released for financial year 2022, Caloundra West's median income among taxpayers is $49,559.
-The average income in the area was $63,274 during this period.
-This figure is slightly lower than the national average.
-In comparison, Rest of Qld had a median income of $50,780 and an average income of $64,844 for the same financial year.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates suggest the median income in Caloundra West would be approximately $56,492 as of September 2025, with an average income of around $72,126 during this period.
-Census 2021 income data indicates that household, family and personal incomes in Caloundra West all rank modestly, between the 38th and 39th percentiles.
-Income analysis reveals that 36.9% of the population (3,042 individuals) fall within the $1,500 - 2,999 income range, which is similar to the regional trend where this cohort represents 31.7%.
-Housing affordability pressures in Caloundra West are severe, with only 80.1% of income remaining after housing costs, ranking at the 36th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Caloundra West had a median taxpayer income of $49,559 and an average of $63,274.
+These figures are lower than the national averages.
+The Rest of Qld had a median income of $53,146 and an average of $66,593 during this period.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Caloundra West would be approximately $54,470 (median) and $69,544 (average) as of September 2025.
+According to Census 2021 income data, incomes in Caloundra West rank modestly, between the 38th and 39th percentiles for household, family, and personal incomes.
+Income analysis shows that 36.9% of the population (3,539 individuals) fall within the $1,500 - $2,999 income range, which aligns with the regional average of 31.7%.
+Housing affordability pressures are severe in Caloundra West, with only 80.1% of income remaining after housing costs, ranking at the 36th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income